Lab 0: Getting Started (Windows Setup)

 Downloading the Assignment

 If you haven't already, download the zip archive, lab00.zip, which contains all the files that you'll need for this lab.
-On most computers, lab00.zip is probably located in a directory called Downloads in your home directory.
+On most computers, lab00.zip will probably be located in a directory called Downloads in your home directory.

 You must expand the zip archive before you can work on the lab files.
-You need to first click on the .zip file, then choose "Extract all".
+In File Explorer, you need to first click on the .zip file, then choose "Extract all".
 If you run into trouble, you can search online for how to unzip a file.
 Different operating systems and different browsers have different ways of unzipping.

 You only need to unzip the files once.

-Once you unzip lab00.zip, you'll have a new folder called lab00 which contains the following files (check it out with cd lab00 and ls):
+Once you unzip lab00.zip, you'll have a new folder called lab00 which contains the following files (check it out by using cd to navigate into the folder and ls to list its contents):

 • lab00.py: The template file you'll be adding your code to